paulina-grunwald/Web-developer-courses/Javascript/Rapid JavaScript(Pluralsight)/README.md

 ### Constructor Functions

 Object is in fact constructor function.
-Constructor funcion always begann with capitol letter.
+Constructor function always began with capitol letter and has access to the prototype.

+Type of ``Object`` is not object but a ``constructor function``.
 ```javaScript
 console.log(typeof Object);
 // function
 ```

+``When we work with constructor functions we do have access to the prototype.``

+Below example of the constructor function can be found.
+The ``this`` keyword refers to the current object (object that is passed to the function).

 ```javaScript
 var Animal = function (type, name) {